varsh-27/Expensetracker/README.md

 4. Open the app in your browser at http://localhost:3000

-   ##Features
+## Features

-Register and log in securely
+1.Register and log in securely

-Add and categorize expenses
+2.Add and categorize expenses

-View history and analytics of your spending
+3.View history and analytics of your spending

-User-friendly and responsive interface
+4.User-friendly and responsive interface